 The simple answer is yes — particularly when it’s not performed by a professional.
 In addition, too much whitening can ultimately damage your teeth and gums.

-Here are the most common side effects of teeth whitening and how to minimize them with the help of a dentist.
+Here are the most common side effects of laser and tray teeth whitening and how to minimize them with the help of a dentist.

 Hypersensitivity to Foods and Pressure